perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 cpan.org, which had an oddity in its contact info but later turned out to be fine after she dealt with the registrar on the phone.
 Robert Spier, part of the Perl NOC, was able to verify various network aspects, timelines, and so on.
-Rik SIGNES stepped up to set up a private mailing list on TopicBox.
+Rik Signes stepped up to set up a private mailing list on TopicBox.
 The trick here is to not do work that someone else can do for you (and often better than you can).
-Likewise, if someone is already doing something, you're wasting your time (and other's time) by redoing or reinventing it.
+Likewise, if someone is already doing something, you're wasting your time (and others' time) by redoing or reinventing it.
 Decentralization is fine, but someone needs to be the coordinator.
 In this case that turned out to be me because I had a lot invested in the Perl.com website, and I could easily work with